Sutton County License Hearing Guide

 Hardship/Restricted License in Texas

-- Costs and Application Process: The application process involves filing a petition with the court and paying associated fees.
-An attorney can help you navigate this process.
+Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
+There are fees associated with the application process.

-- IID Requirement: Depending on the circumstances of your DUI, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+IID Requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back